 License to use

-Example: Owners of coin-operated machines sometimes place their machines in business locations owned by others.
+Example: Owners of coin-operated machines sometimes place their machines in businesses owned by others.
 In exchange, the business owner is typically entitled to a share of the machine’s receipts.
 This arrangement constitutes a license to use real property and the income received by the business owner is subject to B&O tax under the service and other activities classification.